Stabilizer

 When using debug (non --release) mode, decrease the sampling frequency significantly.
 The added error checking code and missing optimizations may lead to the application missing timer deadlines and panicing.

-The MQTT broker address is configured via the USB port on Stabilizer's front.
+The MQTT broker address is configured via the USB port on Stabilizer's front panel.
 The address can be an IP address or a domain name.
 Once the broker address has been updated, power cycle stabilizer to have the new broker address take effect.

 Verify MQTT connection